Paberimees/PaperRooftops/README.md

 ![image](https://i.imgur.com/un23ogz.png)

 ## PowBot Desktop
-Currently testing with desktop; Seems like it does require some custom bounds aswell, as it had trouble with clicking varrock rooftop Gap earlier, got hardstuck.
-Screenshots for desktop not available due to temp-ban.
+Currently testing with desktop; Seems like it needs help with clicks, but unsure how to get it consistent there.
+Screenshots for desktop probably coming on future accounts.